faster-games/whiskey/Documentation~/manual/getting-started.md

 Whiskey provides a number of built in constructs as well as base classes that can be quickly extended to for customization.
 It also provides a set of editor extensions to make working with it's features easier.

+If something isn't working, please feel free to [Check the Issues](https://github.com/faster-games/whiskey/issues) and [Open a new Issue](https://github.com/faster-games/whiskey/issues/new) as needed!
+Thank you! 🙏

 ## Quickstart

 > Disclaimer: By nature, Whiskey isn't easy to demonstrate.
 As such, this may not be as "quick" as you'd expect! 😅